David Fanshawe: Life

 During a ten-year odyssey across the islands of the Pacific Ocean begun in 1978, Fanshawe collected several thousand hours of indigenous music, and documented the music and oral traditions of Polynesia, Micronesia and Melanesia in journals and photographs.
 These pieces form the core of his collection, an archive of approximately 2,000 hours of ethnic music and 60,000 images.
 Pacific Song, a movement based on this material, premiered in Miami in 2007.
 This was the first completed section of Pacific Odyssey, a new choral work which Fanshawe conceived on a grander scale than African Sanctus.
 He did not complete the work by the time of his death.

 Fanshawe detailed his plans for Pacific Odyssey in an interview with Rory Johnston on Music Now on the BBC World Service, 15 January 1986.
 An extended version of this including Fanshawe’s recordings and a movement of an intermezzo is on You Tube.
 Johnston also recorded a discussion in depth with Fanshawe about his life and work, approaching two and a half hours.
 This is in Johnston’s possession.

 The University of the West of England awarded the honorary degree of Doctor of Music to Fanshawe in 2007 for his pursuit of musical excellence and for introducing music into lives of people who could neither read nor write music.
 Fanshawe also earned a Churchill Fellowship and a nomination for an Ivor Novello Award for the recording of African Sanctus.

+Personal life

 Fanshawe married Judith Croasdell Grant in 1971; they had two children together, Alexander and Rebecca.
 The marriage was dissolved in 1985.
 He married his second wife, Jane in 1985, with whom he had a daughter, Rachel.
 His younger brother is James, a former naval officer.

-He lived near Ramsbury in Wiltshire in England.
+He lived near Ramsbury, Wiltshire in England.
 He died on 5 July 2010 from a stroke.